The Component Diagnosability of General Networks: Applications to some well-known networks

 \section{Applications to some well-known networks}

-In Section 3, we show that the $(h+1)$-component diagnosability of general networks is $(h+1)(r-1)-\frac{h(h+1)}{2}+1$ under the PMC model and MM$^{*}$ model.
+In Section 3, we show that the $(h+1)$-component diagnosability of general networks is $(h+1)(r-1)-\frac{h(h+1)}{2}+1$ under the PMC model and MM$^{*}$ model, where the definition of $r$ is given in Theorem \ref{the1}, i.e., $r$ is defined as the degree for each node of the node set satisfying the condition (a) in Theorem 1, the network is $r$-regular for the special case.
 In this section, we will apply the Theorem 1 to evaluate the $(h+1)$-component diagnosability of some well-known networks, including complete cubic networks, hierarchical cubic networks, generalized exchanged hypercubes, dual-cube-like networks, hierarchical hypercubes, Cayley graphs generated by transposition trees \textnormal{(}except star graphs\textnormal{)}, and DQcube as well.